 In Schambach, the respondent engaged in a mutual and consensual sexual relationship with his client.
 Schambach, 726 So.
 2d at 894.
-Furthermore, the respondent borrowed a substantial sum of money from his client, and failed to pay it back until “the eve of the [disciplinary] committee hearing.”
-Id. at 894.
+Furthermore, the respondent borrowed a substantial sum of money from his client and failed to pay it back until “the eve of the [disciplinary] committee hearing.”
+Id. at 896.
 As in Ashy, the court held that the “respondent violated the Rules of Professional Conduct by allowing his personal relationship with [his client] to interfere with his professional responsibilities toward her.”
 Id. at 896.
-For this reason, the court suspended the respondent from the practice of law for a period of three years.
+For this reason, the court suspended the respondent from the practice of law of three years.
 Id.; see also In re Touchet, 753 So.
 2d 820, 823 (La.
 2000) (“By attempting to sexually exploit his clients, respondent unquestionably violated his professional duty to protect their interests.”); In re Withers, 747 So.
 2d 514 (La.
 1999) (suspending a lawyer for six months for, among other things, becoming involved in a “highly improper relationship” with her client).
-See generally ABA Comm’n on Ethics and Prof’l Responsibility, Formal Op.
+See generally ABA Comm. on Ethics & Prof’l Responsibility, Formal Op.
 92-364 (1992).